aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/headerfootercommand/_index.md

 ```

 Gets the text of the command.

+**Remarks**

 Only valid for HeaderFooterCommandType.Text.

 **Returns:**
 java.lang.String